gulezgin/Sentiment-Analysis-exercise/README.md

 ---

 ## 📄 Dataset
-The dataset contains YouTube comments with corresponding sentiment labels (positive, negative, or neutral).
+The dataset contains amazon comments with corresponding sentiment labels (positive, negative, or neutral).
 The comments were extracted using Kaggle's public datasets.

 ---